louischrisorona/tic-tac-toe/README.md

 ## Updated 11/1/2019
-* attempting to fix the "tie game" bug when player can achieve a win *
+* attempting to fix the "tie game" bug when player can achieve a win
+* Fixed the tie game bug